MTandHJ/freeplot/README.md

 ```
 # fp['a']
 ```
-But the slice operation is not support:
+But the slice operation is not supported:
 ```
 # fp[:, 0]
 ```